Mountain High Avalanches – Incident Report

 In addition to familiarity with the area, topography itself must also be considered a factor.
 Viewing Jeff's photos above, it's easy to see how this relatively benign, treed-hillside might not appear threatening (it certainly would not have automatically made my hair stand up).
 The skiers may have believed they were traveling avalanche-safe terrain.

 Still, it remains difficult to accept that experienced skiers would knowingly proceed in the face of such considerable signs of danger.
 This is a recurring theme in avalanche incidents that demands our attention.
 I must admit, my own thinking on this subject is evolving.
-It would be easy to dismiss these events as the natural result of human folly, but if that is so, it is the sort of folly we are all uniquely vulnerable to, however impressive our level of experience or judgment.
+It would be easy to dismiss these events as the natural result of human folly, but if that is so, it is the sort of folly we are all uniquely vulnerable to, however impressive our experience level.

 Andy Lewicky is the author and creator of SierraDescents